softeng-feup/open-cx-mr-simba/README.md

     1. System is displaying the different activities of the conference for that day.
     2. User picks the activity that he/she wants and swipes to the left, revealing an "add" button.
     3. User clicks the button.
-    4. System redirects to the schedule page, showing that the activity was indeed added.
+    4. System shows a message telling the user that the activity was indeed added.

-* **Alternative Flows and Exceptions**: If the user tries to add an activity that is already in the schedule, it obviously will have no effect.
+* **Alternative Flows and Exceptions**: If the user tries to add an activity that is already in the schedule, it obviously will have no effect (a message will be displayed telling that).

 ####  **Create a custom activity for the schedule**